Time Tracking Software for Employees: What to Look For in 2026

 Step 6: Review Data and Close the Loop

 The fastest way to kill time tracking adoption is to collect data and never act on it.
-Schedule monthly reviews where time data informs visible decisions project scoping, resource allocation, pricing adjustments.
+Schedule monthly reviews where time data informs visible decisions project management scoping, resource allocation, pricing adjustments.
 When employees see their time data being used constructively, resistance drops significantly.

 Privacy, Compliance, and Legal Considerations